lixinghe1999/lixinghe.github.io/index.md

 ## Introduction
-Hello, my name is Lixing He, an undergraduate student from UESTC in China.
-My major is automation and now study in UC Berkeley as visiting student.
-Prof. Shijia Pan from UC Merced is my advisor now.
+Hello, my name is Lixing He, an undergraduate student from UESTC major in Automation.
+I study at UC Berkeley as visiting student now and my advisor is Prof. Shijia Pan from UC Merced and Prof. Yanjun Li from UESTC.

 ## Research interest
 My previous research project includes circuit design and signal processing, as well as optimization model.
-I am particularly interested in the Cyber-physical world, where I can apply my model in real-world.
+I am particularly interested in the application of Cyber-physical system, where I can apply my model in real-world.

 ## Experience
 1. Visit student of National University of Singapore(Singapore), 2018